 Set Current Location

-One of the priciest areas in town, Boardwalk is a scintillating strip of land which comes alive with a tapestry of bars, restaurants and entertainment establishments.
-Boardwalk sprawls from the Absecon Channel on the northern edge of town all the way into Ventnor City to the south.
-Reverberating with a stunning sense of revelry come night, this miles-long deluxe deck is permeated with a vibrant nightlife encompassing sophisticated dining options and some of the poshest hotel-casinos (such as Caesars) in the world.
-Moistened by the rippling waters of the mighty ocean, this teeming waterfront promenade also plays host to amusement rides, music events and an array of boutique resorts.
-Boardwalk is home to the iconic Absecon Lighthouse, which affords sweeping, panoramic views of the beach and the city's exuberant landscape.
+One of the most affluent areas in town, the Atlantic City Boardwalk is a scintillating strip of land which comes alive with a tapestry of bars, restaurants and entertainment establishments.
+The Boardwalk sprawls from the Absecon Channel on the northern edge of town all the way into Ventnor City to the south.
+Pulsating with a vibrancy after the sun goes down, this miles-long deluxe deck is filled with vibrant nightlife encompassing sophisticated dining options and some of the poshest hotel-casinos (such as Caesars) in the world.
+Situated by the rippling waters of the mighty ocean, this teeming waterfront promenade also plays host to amusement rides, music events and an array of boutique resorts.
+The boardwalk is home to the iconic Absecon Lighthouse, which offers panoramic views of the beach and the city's exuberant landscape.

-The Atlantic City Aquarium (Ocean Life Center) is an excellent place to explore the deep blue sea and the fascinating marine life.
+The Atlantic City Aquarium is an excellent place to explore the deep blue sea and the fascinating marine life.
 This aquarium houses over 100 diverse species from the sea world; some of the exotic species shown here are the live corals, the Loggerhead Sea Turtles and more.
 There are various exhibits and exciting activities that take place here such as watching a live diver feed various exotic sharks and other marine lives.
 Besides, the center has various rental spaces that can accommodate every kind of event.
-To know more about the Atlantic City Aquarium (Ocean Life Center), do visit their website.

 This proud, well-loved historical monument has been delighting visitors since its conception in 1881.
 South Atlantic City landowner James Vincent de Paul Lafferty, Jr. had this mammoth beast constructed as a way to attract visitors and prospective buyers to his properties.
 Lucy stands 65 feet (20 meters) high and contains many rooms inside.
 It also sports a spiral staircase to the top of the edifice.
 Check out the website for an in-depth account of Lucy's long history.